Paranormal Activity: Critical response

-On review aggregator Rotten Tomatoes, the film has an overall approval rating of 83% based on 211 reviews, with an average rating of 7.1/10.
+On review aggregator Rotten Tomatoes, the film has an overall approval rating of 82% based on 209 reviews, with an average rating of 7.2/10.
 The website's critical consensus reads, "Using its low-budget effects and mockumentary method to great result, Paranormal Activity turns a simple haunted house story into 90 minutes of relentless suspense."
 On Metacritic, the film has a weighted average score of 68 out of 100 based on 24 critics, indicating "generally favorable reviews".

 Film critics James Berardinelli and Roger Ebert each awarded it 3.5 stars out of a maximum of 4 stars.
 Ebert stated in his review, "It illustrates one of my favorite points, that silence and waiting can be more entertaining than frantic fast-cutting and berserk f/x.
 For extended periods here, nothing at all is happening, and believe me, you won't be bored."
 Entertainment Weekly critic Owen Gleiberman gave Paranormal Activity an A− rating and called it "frightening...freaky and terrifying" and said that "Paranormal Activity scrapes away 30 years of encrusted nightmare clichés."
 Bloody Disgusting ranked the film 16th in their list of the "Top 20 Horror Films of the Decade", with the article saying, "Peli deserves props for milking the maximum amount of tension out of the spare, modern setting—an ordinary, cookie-cutter tract home in San Diego.
 It doesn't sound very scary, but Peli manages to make it terrifying.
 If you aren't white-knuckling your armrest at least once or twice while watching it, you probably don't have a pulse."

 However, some critics disliked the film.
-Michael Carter of The Breeze summed up the film as "all right", though denouncing its reliance on "cheap jump scares and an even cheaper 'found footage' style".
+Michael Carter of The Breeze summed up the film as "alright", though denouncing its reliance on "cheap jump scares and an even cheaper 'found footage' style".
 David Stratton of the Australian television series At the Movies said that "it was extremely unthrilling, very obvious, very clichéd.
 We've seen it all before."
 Marc Savlov of The Austin Chronicle called it "an excruciatingly tedious YouTube gag cleverly marketed to go viral".
 Bill Gibron of PopMatters listed the film as the second worst horror film of all time, writing that it lacked "anything remotely redeeming for the seasoned fright fan", and was "a waste of time in both concept and execution".